Online dating has a history of stigmatization in the U.S.

 love @ first byte

 Given these past tech-dating mashups, it’s not hard to imagine why the yuppies of the ’90s saw Gary Kremen, the founder of Match.com, who promised the site would “bring more love to the planet than anything since Jesus Christ” as a bit overly optimistic.
-And he was at first.
+And he was…at first.
 Early media coverage of Kremen and his hyperbolized personality was tongue in cheek.
-Soon this would all change though.
+But soon this would all change.

 By the 10th anniversary of Match.com’s launch, it had registered 40 million people.
 And the site’s success inspired a swath of online dating newcomers like eHarmony, Zoosk, and PlentyOfFish—each of which garnered users who responded to their respective site’s unique twist on the online dating experience.